Making your social media content accessible to the visually impaired

 - Image Description: There is a happy looking black lab standing in the middle of a abandoned country road with a stick in his mouth looking like he is ready to play.

-- Image Description : Don’t include information that is not relevant to the viewer.
-The dark grey clouds and the bird sitting on the third branch might be interesting, but they aren’t the focus of the image.
-The dog, the environment and the context is what is important.
+- Don’t include information that is not relevant to the viewer.
+The dark grey clouds and the bird sitting on the third branch might be interesting, but don’t add them if they aren’t the focus of the image.
+The dog, the environment, and the context are what is important.

-- Social media is a competitive field and whatever you can do to make your content stand out is a good thing.
+- Social media is a competitive field and whatever you can do to make your content stand out can increase followers, and interaction with your audience.

 - Search engine visibility, and increased rankings for proper alt text implementation.